Get instant quote

 What materials are used for 3D printing snap-fit joints?

-SLS is more suitable than FDM and SLA for printing functional snap-fit prototypes and end-use parts that will be opened and closed many times.
-The best material for maximum tear resistance is SLS Nylon.
+SLS is generally more suitable than FDM and SLA for functional snap-fit prototypes and end-use parts that will be opened and closed many times.
+For maximum tear resistance, specify SLS nylon.

-Similar to SLS, MJF (HP's Multi Jet Fusion) is optimal for manufacturing snap-fit connectors.
-MJF produces robust parts from Nylon PA 12 and a few other nylon and polypropylene options.
-What’s important to remember with MJF is that there are several design guidelines to follow to achieve the best results.
-For instance, we recommend a minimum thickness of 1 mm at the base of the cantilever and a minimum common overhang depth of at least 1 mm.
+Similar to SLS, MJF (HP Multi Jet Fusion) is well suited for manufacturing snap-fit connectors.
+MJF produces robust parts in nylon PA 12 and select nylon and polypropylene options.
+Follow key design guidelines for best results.
+For example, use a minimum thickness of 1 mm at the cantilever base and a minimum common overhang depth of at least 1 mm.

 Explore pricing options for every 3D printing process